-Get ready to discover how to create an anchor chart that kids will actually use consistently until they’ve mastered whichever learning objective the chart targets.
+Discover how to make an anchor chart that kids will actually use consistently until they’ve mastered whichever learning objective the chart targets.

-Anchor charts are student/teacher-made, poster-sized visuals that highlight essential content from a lesson or specific unit of study.
+Anchor charts are student and teacher-made poster-sized visuals that highlight essential content from a lesson or specific unit of study.

-Usually placed in highly visible, accessible places, they serve as visual references for students (and teachers) to use during mini-lessons, guided practice, independent work, or as part of informal assessments.
+Usually placed in highly visible, accessible places, anchor charts serve as visual references for students (and teachers) to use during mini-lessons, guided practice, independent work, or as part of informal assessments.

 Following are the 6 simple steps to making an effective anchor chart…

 Quick tip: To make the perfect anchor chart every time, download the free “How to Make an Anchor Chart” checklist (via Google Slides).